lependu/fastify-language-parser/README.md

   })
 ```

-If you need different set of prasers for different routes, [scope](https://www.fastify.io/docs/latest/Plugins-Guide/) the routes and register this plugin in each scope where it needed.
+If you need different set of parsers for different routes, [scope](https://www.fastify.io/docs/latest/Plugins-Guide/) the routes and register this plugin in each scope where it needed.

 ## API